alisha-kamat/GSoC-2022-Work-Report/README.md

 <hr>

 ## Future Roadmap
-These core features and plugins are still work in progress and they can be enhanced further.
 Since our portfolio of SEO features would be a new addition to Joomla, the idea was to first demonstrate the proof of concept (with a minimum viable product).
 Based on the feedback from users on what works and what doesn’t, these features can be streamlined and polished.